-From Twitter, to Snapchat, to his own award-winning Convince & Convert blog, Jay Baer is a social entrepreneur who can be found everywhere online, all at once.
-But on Jay’s Facebook page in particular, you’ll find the hub of his best work and insights from the perspective of a genuine, helpful friend.
+From Twitter, to Snapchat, to his own award-winning Convince & Convert blog.
+Jay Baer is entrepreneur who can be found everywhere online, all at once.
+But on Jay’s Facebook page in particular, you’ll find the hub of his best work.
+And also insights from the perspective of a genuine, helpful friend.
 And as one of the premier experts on marketing in the digital age, Jay is a great friend to have!

 5. Seth Godin

-Seth doesn’t really do social media—so whichever platform you choose to follow him on, you’ll mostly just see links to his daily blogs.
-However, the discussions provoked among his readers in Facebook comments and Twitter mentions can be equally insightful and well worth your time.
+Seth doesn’t really do social media.
+So whichever platform you choose to follow him on, you’ll mostly just see links to his daily blogs.
+Nonetheless, he’s considered popular on social media.
+In any case, the discussions provoked among his readers in Facebook comments and Twitter mentions can be equally insightful and well worth your time.

 6. Strive Masiyiwa

 As a leading expert in social entrepreneurship, Econet Wireless CEO Dr. Strive Masiyiwa is an incredible resource for entrepreneurs who hope not just to make a profit.
 But to genuinely make a difference through their business endeavors.
 He seeks in particular to serve as a resource to African Philanthropreneurs.
 And his Facebook page offers a first class interactive community for those on a similar journey of business and philanthropy.

 If you dig around, you may or may not also find a group somewhere on Facebook.
 Where some pretty brilliant entrepreneurs are gathering to network and share insights that aren’t always available on their public profiles.
 But of course, if such a group existed, we wouldn’t link to it—because it’s a secret.